 While the Horizon Workspace sounds promising, there is a catch: it is only for homogeneous VMware shops.

-Organizations need VMware servers or appliances on the back end, they need View for virtual desktops,
+Organizations need VMware servers or appliances on the back end, they need View for virtual desktops, plus a few other VMware tools just to deliver Horizon Workspace, said Matt Kosht, an IT manager at a Michigan utility company.

 The utility company uses VMware for its servers, Citrix Systems Inc.'s XenApp for delivering applications, and a product from Cisco Systems Inc. for doing light mobile management, he said